Veridise/veridise-docs/zkvanguard/detectors/uc-outputs.md

 ### Command-line Usage

-The NDW detector is invoked with the argument: `--detector uc-outputs`.
+The UCO detector is invoked with the argument: `--detector uc-outputs`.

 ## Example and Explanation